frometor/DBS-Projekt/readme.md

 * a self developed API named dbs.jar
   * located inside dbsProjekt/WebContent/WEB-INF/lib
   * or you can see the *.java files inside the DBS_API folder
-* Apache Tomcat together with Java Serverpages for displaying the content
+* Apache Tomcat together with Java Server Pages for hosting the content
 * HTML & CSS together with Twitter Bootstrap for a better GUI

-I did not attached the imdb_top100k.csv because I don't want to infringe any copyrights.
+I did not attach the imdb_top100k.csv because I don't want to infringe any copyrights.

 If you have any questions feel free to contact me.